bretsw/bretsw-website-build/content/author/admin/_index.md

 I am a Ph.D. candidate in [Educational Psychology & Educational Technology](https://education.msu.edu/cepse/epet/) at Michigan State University.
 I hold a [Master's Degree in Educational Technology](https://education.msu.edu/cepse/maet/) and a [Graduate Certificate in Serious Game Design and Research](https://comartsci.msu.edu/academics/academic-departments/media-information/graduate/serious-game-design-ma-certificate) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
 I consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.

+---

-I have written more extensively about my [research agenda](post/research-statement), [teaching philosophy](post/teaching-statement), and [diversity beliefs](post/diversity-statement) in dedicated posts, but I do offer brief introductions to my research, teaching, and service here.
+I have written more extensively about my [research agenda](post/research-statement), [teaching philosophy](post/teaching-statement), and [diversity beliefs](post/diversity-statement) in dedicated posts, but I offer brief introductions to my research, teaching, and service here.

 ## Research

 I research *networked learning* in online communities.
-Specifically, I explore issues of agency in navigating the learning ecologies afforded by social media.
-I use educational data mining and learning analytics approaches to understand the ways people participate in the novel online learning environments afforded by the Internet.
+Specifically, I explore issues of agency in navigating the learning spaces afforded by social media.
+I use educational data mining and learning analytics approaches to understand the ways people participate in these novel, often informal, online learning environments.
 My work has been disseminated through 12 peer-reviewed academic journal articles, 6 edited book  chapters, and 39 conference presentations.

 ## Teaching

 I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](http://education.msu.edu/academics/graduate-specializations-certificates/#online-teaching-learning), as well as a course to help undergraduate preservice teachers think critically about using technology for teaching and learning.
-I facilitate student learning through semester-long projects that incorporate multiple modalities and the affordances of emerging instructional technologies to support student engagement, critical reflection, and networked learning.

 ## Service

-I currently serve as the Co-chair of SITE's Social Media SIG and Secretary of AECT's Research & Theory Division.
-In 2019 I received a [Disciplinary Leadership Award](https://grad.msu.edu/cogs) from Michigan State's Council of Graduate Students, and in 2020 I was awarded the [Clifford E. Erickson Memorial Fund Scholarship](https://education.msu.edu/resources/financial/scholarships/clifford/) from Michigan State's College of Education.
+I currently serve as Communications Officer of AECT's Research & Theory Division (2020-21) and Co-chair of SITE's Social Media SIG (2019-21).
 Since June 2020, I have been serving as the Executive Coach for [Black in Gaming](http://www.blackingaming.org).
-This organization seeks to normalize Black cultural identification in the video game industry through advocacy, entrepreneurship, and education initiatives.
+In 2019 I received a [Disciplinary Leadership Award](https://grad.msu.edu/2019-20-cogs-disciplinary-leadership-award-recipients) from Michigan State University.

 ![Bret's teaching](/img/bretsw-pic3.jpg)